Health Insurance Quotes

 If I get married, can my spouse's child be added to my health plan?
 Is there a timeframe in which enrollment must take place?

 Yes, a stepchild is eligible to be a dependent on your health plan up to the age of 26.
-If your coverage is an employer group plan that provides benefits to children, you will be given at least 30 days to enroll the new dependent.
+If your coverage is through an employer group plan that provides benefits to children, you will be given at least 30 days to enroll the new dependent.
 An eligible child can be a biological child, adopted child, stepchild or foster child.

 "When you get married and you're seeking to enroll that new spouse and the children, federal law requires that the employee has at least 30 days to enroll," says Rich Gisonny, senior consultant at Towers Watson in White Plains, N.Y.